BASED IN SLIGO, IRELAND

 Photo Gallery - Band Lineups - Discography - Audio samples - Where Are They Now?

-Not many bands of the showband era had the success and continuous staying power of the Casino.
-Formed in Dublin in 1964, at the height of the showband era, the Casino was a middle of the road showband.
+Not many bands of the showband era had the staying power of the Casino.
+Formed in Dublin in 1963, at the height of the showband era, the Casino was a middle of the road showband.
 They did a nice business, but were nowhere near the top of the showband food chain.

-The story of the Casino starts at the De La Salle school in Ballyfermot where Eamon Keane, learned the accordion.
+The story of the Dublin-based Casino starts at the De La Salle school in Ballyfermot where Eamon Keane learned the accordion.
 In 1959, together with Shay O'Reilly, and some other lads, they formed a group called the Silvertones, playing at local hops and socials.
 The band included Eamon Keane (trumpet and accordion), Shay O'Reilly (RIP-trombone and accordion), Nick McEvoy (RIP-sax), and Gussie Maguire (accordion and piano).
-A local duo, Greg Doran (sax/clarinet) and Frank Magee (guitar) joined next.
-During a gig in Waterford, Eamonn decided Frank would also take on the vocalist slot and this new lineup became the Goldentones.
+A local duo, Greg Doran (sax/clarinet) and Frank Magee (guitar) joined next in 1960, along with Jimmy Breen who was with the band on and off over the next few years.
+During a gig in Waterford, Eamon decided Frank would also take on the vocalist slot when needed and this new lineup became the Goldentones.
+The band was managed by Michael Delaney.

 Within a short time, Jimmy Breen had left the band and was replaced for a time by Eddie Morgan.
+Jimmy would end up in the Madrid Showband in 1964.
 The band had still not released a record (a showband prerequisite by the mid 60's) and were still not generating the interest it would take to establish them as one of the top bands.
-Eddie's replacement was 20 year old Mel Austin, who joined the band from the Jimmy Johnston Showband and the Casino seemed to be hitting their stride.
+Eddie's replacement was 20 year old Mel Austin, from Belfast who joined the band from the Jimmy Johnston Showband (and previously the Banshees) and the Casino seemed to be hitting their stride.
+Throughout the mid-1960's the band played a good program, but could never quite crack the big time.
+In February, 1965, they made their TV debut on RTE's Showband Show.

 During the early 70's the band became one of the top country bands in the nation, a position they held until the waning years of the ballroom era in the mid 1980's.
 Interestingly enough, though, the band never had a single enter the Irish Charts, which is strange given their phenomenal success in the ballrooms over the years!